ibm-cloud-docs/vpc/about-contract.md

 * [`workload`](#hpcr_contract_workload).
 Is a mandatory section.
 * [`env`](#hpcr_contract_env).
 Is a mandatory section.
 * [`attestationPublicKey`](/docs/vpc?topic=vpc-about-attestation#attest_pubkey).
 Is an optional section.
 You can provide a public RSA key as part of the contract, which is used to encrypt the attestation document and the attribute must be named as `attestationPublicKey`.
 * `envWorkloadSignature`.
-Is an optional section.
-In this section, the signature of the other sections of the contract is added.
+Is an optional section and contains the signature of the other sections of the contract.

 The two primary sections in a contract are the `workload` and `env` sections.
 These two sections are needed because the information that is added into the contract comes from two different personas, namely the "workload" and the "deployer" persona.

 The workload persona provides information about the containers (or workload) that needs to be brought up on the IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} instance.
 It includes information about the name of the container, the container registry where it resides, credentials of the container registry, the image digest, the notary server information (required for image validation), the environment variables that need to be passed to the container, and the docker compose file with the container information.

 The deployer persona works closely with IBM Cloud.
 This persona receives the workload information (preferably an encrypted workload section) from the workload persona.
 The deployer then creates the `env` section of the contract.
 The `env` section has information that is specific to the IBM Cloud environment.
 Usually, it is information that the workload persona does not have and does not need to know.
-An example is information about the IBM Cloud Logging instance, which the deployer persona creates before adding information to the `env` section of the contract.
+An example is information about the IBM Cloud Logging instance, which the deployer persona creates, before adding information to the `env` section of the contract.

 ## The workload section
 {: #hpcr_contract_workload}